 While the benefits of collaboration to patients are clear, effective collaboration is not always easy to achieve.
 First, it requires trust and respect between providers and the sense that each member is valued.
 Traditional hierarchies in the health-care system can sometimes get in the way of sharing decisions for care.
 Not understanding each other’s scope of practice can lead to efforts to protect professional ‘turf’.
 The work environment might not always facilitate collaboration.

 Health professionals need to learn and practice special competencies to become good collaborators.

 Competencies are the knowledge, skills and abilities health care provider need for better patient outcomes.

-In many medical and health sciences programs, students from different programs now have opportunities to learn together during their training.
-They may also have the option of doing clinical placements with students from other health sciences programs.
+- In some medical and health sciences programs, students have an opportunity to do an interprofessional clinical placement.
 These experiences help students to understand the roles of other health providers and practice collaboration.

-The University of Alberta has created an Inter-professional Learning Pathway that link a series of courses and practice experiences into a comprehensive collaboration curriculum.
+- The University of Alberta has created an Interprofessional Learning Pathway that links a series of courses and practice experiences into a comprehensive collaboration curriculum.

-It is also important that current health practitioners refine their collaborative practice skills.
-RhPAP offers several programs for rural health care teams to train together, such as the Emergency Department Echo (EDE) program, Financial Incentive for Rural Staff Training (FIRST).
+- RhPAP offers several programs for rural health-care teams to train together, such as the Emergency Department Echo (EDE) program and the Financial Incentive for Rural Staff Training (FIRST).